richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

     > information, see the guidance in the [DropWizard configuration
     > manual](http://dropwizard.github.io/dropwizard/0.8.2/docs/manual/configuration.html#https).

 1. Enter the URIs for your matching service and Matching Service Adapter in `matchingServiceUri:` and `matchingServiceAdapterLocation:` respectively.
-1. If you're creating new user accounts when a match is not found (see ms\_cua), enter the user account creation URI in `unknownUserCreationServiceUri:`
+1. If you're [creating new user accounts when a match is not found](#create-user-accounts), enter the user account creation URI in `unknownUserCreationServiceUri:`
 1. In `entity id`, enter the entityID for the Matching Service Adapter in URI format.
 You create your own URI, possibly to reflect the name of your service, for example: `https://<service name>/MSA`

     > **Note:** It's good practice to use the Matching Service Adapter's URI (that is,
     > the URI where the hub will send matching requests) as its entity ID,
     > but this isn't mandatory.

 1. In `metadata:`, use the `uri:` parameter to specify the location where the Matching Service Adapter accesses the SAML metadata:
     * for the SAML compliance tool, your GOV.UK Verify engagement lead will give you the URL
     * for the integration environment, enter: `https://www.integration.signin.service.gov.uk/SAML2/metadata/federation`
     * for the production environment, enter: `https://www.signin.service.gov.uk/SAML2/metadata/federation`

 1. In `metadata:`, use the `trustStorePath:` parameter to specify the path to your metadata truststore for the appropriate environment:
     * for the SAML compliance tool and the integration environment, use `test_metadata_truststore.ts`
     * for the production environment, use `prod_metadata_truststore.ts`

-1. In `clientTrustStoreConfiguration:`, use the `storeUri` parameter to specify the path of your general truststore for the appropriate
+1. In `clientTrustStoreConfiguration:`, use the `storeUri` parameter to specify the path of your general truststore for the appropriate environment:
-    environment:
     * for the SAML compliance tool and the integration environment, use `test_ida_truststore.ts`
     * for the production environment, use `prod_ida_truststore.ts`

 1. Enter the paths of the SAML signing and encryption private keys for your Matching Service Adapter:
     * `privateSigningKeyConfiguration:` – PKCS\#8 DER formatted
     * `privateEncryptionKeyConfiguration:` – PKCS\#8 DER formatted